These days, the game fits the name.

 So, of course, Bradshaw reached back and hit his remaining future Hall of Fame receiver, John Stallworth, for a 73-yard touchdown on 60 Prevent Slot Hook and Go.
 The play hadn’t worked all week in practice.
 And Jack Lambert picked off Ferragamo with the Rams moving toward another lead change.
 Reprising 60 Prevent, Bradshaw and Stallworth connected for 45 yards to set up Franco Harris’ clinching touchdown.

-The final score masked that, start-to-finish, this was the best played Super Bowl of the first 20 and one of the most underrated Super Bowls.
+The final score masked that, start-to-finish, this was the best played Super Bowl of the first 20, maybe first 24.
+It’s definitely the most underrated Super Bowl.

 SUPER BOWL XV